Conference Recap: Portland June 2014 Edition

 You can find slides and notes for this talk here.

 I know it’s not part of the conferences, but visiting Powell’s was also a highlight of the trip.
 I have loved book stores since I was a little girl, and Powell’s is an amazing, huge, independent book store with ALL THE THINGS.
 Entire shelves dedicated to books I can’t find at all in the few crappy chain book stores we have left in Pittsburgh.

-Now I want to move to Portland just for the book store.— Sailor Bees (@juliepagano) June 23, 2014
+Now I want to move to Portland just for the book store.— bees have flown away (@juliepagano) June 23, 2014